beauty

 shefinds | beauty

 From skin-brightening serums to collagen-boosting supplements, the beauty market is flooded with anti-aging products—and on top of all that, there’s always a new viral TikTok trend to keep up with.
-It can certainly be overwhelming to try and figure out which ones actually provides the best benefits for your skin.
+It can certainly be overwhelming to try and figure out which ones actually provide the best benefits for your skin.
 You may find yourself wondering if any of them are actually worth it.
 However, there’s one method beauty experts say you shouldn’t turn a blind eye to: lymphatic drainage.

 To learn more about this ancient method that’s recently taken the skincare world by storm, we spoke to Hillary Clark, esthetician and Founder of Beauty HAC.
 She told us everything we’ve ever wanted to know about lymphatic drainage, from how it works to the benefits it offers and even how you can try it out for yourself.
 Read on to learn it all!